§1223.4. Telehealth; rulemaking required

 A. Each state agency or professional or occupational licensing board or commission

-that regulates the practice of a healthcare provider, as defined in this Part, may promulgate,
+that regulates the practice of a healthcare provider, as defined in this Part, shall promulgate,

 in accordance with the Administrative Procedure Act, any rules necessary to provide for,